anoopkcn/obsidian-reference-map/README.md

 ![ORM-demo](./images/orm-demo-0.7.5.png)

-Reference Map View contains Index cards and Reference Cards.
+Reference Map View contains Index cards and citing/cited cards.

 **Index Cards** are detected from the markdown document using ID's(see the _Static Reference List_ section below)

-**Reference Cards** show a searchable and sortable list of cited and citing papers of a reference contained in the index card.
+**Citing/cited cards** show a searchable and sortable list of cited and citing papers of a reference contained in the index card.

-Each Index/Reference card in the view will show the following information:
+Each Index card or citing/cited card in the view will show the following information:

 | Button | Section                    | Description                                                                                                                                                                    | On Click                                                                                                            |
 | ------ | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------- |